-If you have an alcohol related charge, the attorneys of DiCaudo, Pitchford & Yoder have decades of experience of getting their clients the best possible outcome.
+If you have an alcohol-related charge, the attorneys of DiCaudo, Pitchford & Yoder have decades of experience of getting their clients the best possible outcome.
 They will assure that all your rights have been protected.
-Contact an attorney today to set up a free in-person consultation.